assimbly/runtime/README.md

 * pause
 * resume

-You can also call the Camel Context to get the full
+The API simplifies common management tasks.
+You can however also get the Camel Context to access the full API of Camel.

 ## Development

-You can build this project with maven (mvn install).
+The project is build with maven (mvn install).
 After building you can call this from your java application like this:

 ```java